“As the poet said, “only God can make a tree,”

 how to get the bark on.”

 – Woody Allen

-This tree is locally known to us as the “Shajarat al-Hayah” and its alternative name in English is ” The Tree of Life”.
+There is a tree alone amidst a desert in Bahrain, that defiantly stands with its roots deep in the sand.
+It is known to local as the “Shajarat al-Hayah” and its alternative name in English is ” The Tree of Life”.

-No one expected this tree to live or survive for such a long period of time, yet it has through God’s Will.
+No one expected this tree to live or survive, yet it has through God’s Will.

 “The reason people think its beautiful is because it has no right to be there.”

 If we study the properties of this tree then its quite evident that its a specie of Mesquite which is commonly known to be an extremely hardy, drought tolerant plant because it can draw water from the water table through its long taproot (recorded at up to 190 ft in depth).
 However, it can also use water in the upper part of the ground, depending upon availability.
 The tree can easily and rapidly switch from utilizing one water source to the other.